 The distance between colonial Cartagena and the coffee town of Minca is only 154 miles (247 km), so most travelers make the journey by car.
-Taking a private transfer is the most convenient options, and it will take about 4 hours.
+Taking a private transfer is the most convenient option, and it will take about four hours.

 By Private Transfer